leeseomin/fictions/2023/Julien’s Diary.md

 conceded only so much to time.
 She became a conduit through which Julien's silent dialogues with the past might flourish anew, within the conscience of the bereaved and the hope of the desperate.
-Voices conversing among the shelves of the apartment wove a tapestry of speculation and wonder.
+Voices conversing among the shelves of the apartment wove a entanglement of speculation and wonder.
 "Do you think he knew, somehow, that his work would hold such significance?" questioned Pierre, a researcher who had joined the unraveling of Julien's enigmatic past.
 Léonie contemplated